valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 ![A picture of the valkey server with 4 cores represented as boxes.
 In each of the four core boxes there are other boxes.
 2 cores have 1 IO Thread Box, 1 Core has 2 IO thread boxes, and the last one has 1 IO Thread box along with a Valkey Process box.](images/io_threads.png)

 We have over-subscribed our CPU.
 This means we've created more worker threads than CPU cores.
 When a thread is under constant load it is competing with other threads on that core for resources.
-Not to mention, they are also competing with the Valkey process for resources to read IO.
+Not to mention, they are also competing with the Valkey process for resources.

 That's why [Valkey recommends](https://github.com/valkey-io/valkey/blob/a62d1f177b7888ec88035a0a1ce600fbc2280ce7/valkey.conf#L1337-L1341) setting the number of threads to be a value less than the number of cores you have.
 For our little 4 core server lets change the `IO_THREADS` parameter to be 2 threads in the `.env` file and try again.